WP Engine vs Flywheel – Which is the Best Managed WordPress Host?

 Flywheel and WP Engine have access to data centers with good global coverage.
-As both hosts use the Google Cloud Platform as part of their infrastructure, you mainly get the same options.
-However, WP Engine do have more locations in each region.
+Because both hosts use the Google Cloud Platform as part of their infrastructure, you mainly get the same options.
+However, WP Engine does have more locations in each region.
 Also, if you choose one of the more expensive Premium or Enterprise plans from WP Engine, you can access the Amazon Web Services locations.

 When you sign up with Flywheel, you can choose to host your site in a data center from five locations around the world.

-With WP Engine, customers on their regular shared hosting plans can choose from data centers in three regions that cover the USA, Canada, Europe, Tokyo, and Sydney, plus a few other locations.
+With WP Engine, customers on the regular shared hosting plans can choose from data centers in three regions that cover the USA, Canada, Europe, Tokyo and Sydney, plus a few other locations.

 Both hosts also include CDN access on their plans to distribute your website files around the world.

-Verdict: Although both hosts cover the same regions, WP Engine do appear to have more locations in those regions, making them the winner.
+Verdict: Although both hosts cover the same regions, WP Engine does appear to have more locations in those regions, making it the winner.

 Being able to get support from WordPress experts is another key characteristic of good managed WordPress hosting.
 Unlike most cheaper shared hosts, WP Engine and Flywheel only host WordPress websites.
-Due to this, their support staff can specialize in looking after this type of website.
+Because of this, their support staff can specialize in looking after this type of website.

 When it comes to contacting the support staff, WP Engine customers can get in touch 24/7 via live chat and telephone, although the entry-level plan only includes support via live chat.

-With Flywheel, 24/7 support via live chat is available on all plans.
-Telephone support during office hours is reserved for customers on the top two plans.
+With Flywheel, 24/7 support via live chat is available on all plans, while telephone support during office hours is reserved for customers on the top two plans.

-Verdict: Both hosts have helpful and knowledgeable support staff, but WP Engine win as they offer telephone support on more of their plans compared to Flywheel.
+Verdict: Both hosts have helpful and knowledgeable support staff, but WP Engine wins as it offers telephone support on more of its plans than Flywheel does.

 The Flywheel Tiny plan that starts at $13 a month is a very affordable way to enjoy the benefits of premium managed WordPress hosting on a budget.
 I can’t think of a cheaper managed WordPress hosting plan available elsewhere.

 If those allowances aren’t enough for your website, then the Flywheel Starter and WP Engine Startup plans that both start at $25 a month are the next options to consider.
-As these plans have the same storage, bandwidth, and monthly visits allowances, it’s not immediately obvious which one you should choose.
+Because these plans have the same storage, bandwidth and monthly visits allowances, it’s not immediately obvious which one you should choose.

 However, as we’ve just seen in this comparison, there are some notable differences between the hosts.

 For example, Flywheel was faster than WP Engine in my test, but not by much.
-As I covered, there are some other differences, too.
+As I mentioned, there were some other differences, too.

 Overall, I’d say the Flywheel experience is more user-friendly than WP Engine.
 The control panel is easier to navigate, and the free manual website migration will appeal to anyone who already has a WordPress site.
-WP Engine has more tools and settings, and due to this, the user interface isn’t as clean or streamlined.
+WP Engine has more tools and settings, and, because of this, the user interface isn’t as clean or streamlined.

 If you still can’t decide which host to choose, and the Tiny plan has enough resources for your website, then go with Flywheel.
 If you need more resources, and you don’t have a strong preference between Flywheel and WP Engine, both hosts are very good options, and I’m sure you won’t be disappointed with either.